Pet Sounds: Popular music and record production

-Historical context and influence on Sgt.
-Pepper

-Discussions of the greatest albums of all time frequently cite Pet Sounds alongside the Beatles' Revolver and Bob Dylan's Blonde on Blonde, all released within four months in 1966.
+Rock, psychedelic, and progressive music

+Pet Sounds established a new benchmark for production and musical sophistication in the rock genre, according to musicologist John Covach.
+Greene positioned Pet Sounds as among the principal contributor to rock music trends after 1965.
+(Note: Greene further cites songs such as "Good Vibrations", Jefferson Airplane's "White Rabbit" and Jimi Hendrix's "Purple Haze" as later works influenced by the experimental trajectories initiated by Pet Sounds and the Beatles' "Tomorrow Never Knows".
+Cue magazine reflected in 1971 that Pet Sounds anticipated trends that were not widespread in rock music until 1969–1970.
+In 1971, publication Beat Instrumental & International Recording wrote: "Pet Sounds took everyone by surprise.
+In terms of musical conception, lyric content, production and performance, it stood as a landmark in a music genre whose development was about to begin snowballing.")
+Later discussions of the greatest albums of all time frequently cite Pet Sounds alongside the Beatles' Revolver and Bob Dylan's Blonde on Blonde, released later that year.
 (Note: Liel Leibovitz described Pet Sounds and Blonde on Blonde as "two strands in the same conversation" that briefly transformed American popular music into "a religious movement".)
 Among critics, Geoffrey Himes argued that Wilson's innovative harmonies and timbres were as impactful as Dylan's incorporation of irony into rock lyrics.
-Charlie Gillett observed that the album's "naïve innocence" diverged from the skepticism permeating contemporary works by Dylan, the Beatles, and the Rolling Stones, whereas Jon Savage saw that Pet Sounds preserved emotional sincerity amid cultural shifts, contrasting the Rolling Stones' "icy mod cool" with its tender vulnerability.
-Velvet Underground co-founder John Cale commented, "What Brian came to mean was an ideal of naïveté and innocence [...]
-Pet Sounds was adult and childlike at the same time."
+Charlie Gillett felt that the album's "naïve innocence" diverged from skeptical contemporary works by Dylan, the Beatles, and the Rolling Stones, whereas Jon Savage saw that Pet Sounds contrasted the Rolling Stones' "icy mod cool" with its personal vulnerability.
+Velvet Underground co-founder John Cale called Pet Sounds "adult and childlike at the same time."

-Paul McCartney, George Harrison and John Lennon each championed Pet Sounds when it was released.

-Rock historians also frequently link Pet Sounds to the Beatles' Sgt.
-Pepper's Lonely Hearts Club Band, released in May 1967.
-(Note: According to Jones, the interplay between the two bands during this era remains one of the most noteworthy episodes in rock history.)
-Paul McCartney often cited Pet Sounds as his all-time favorite album and "God Only Knows" as "the greatest song ever written", declaring in 1990 that "no one is educated musically 'til they've heard that album."
-He credited Pet Sounds as an influence on his increasingly melodic bass-playing style, his Revolver composition "Here, There and Everywhere", and Sgt.
-Pepper.
-(Note: According to Larry Starr, the "historical importance" of Pet Sounds is "certified" by McCartney's admission that it served as "the single greatest influence" on Sgt.
-Pepper.
-John Covach states that "Pet Sounds "prodded the Beatles to experiment more radically" with Sgt.
-Pepper, while David Howard writes, "Undeniably, the song-cycle construction of Pet Sounds was the catalyst" for the Beatles' album.)
+Wilson's pioneering use of doubling for virtually every instrument in Pet Sounds marked its first use in rock music.
+"I Just Wasn't Made for These Times" was the first piece in popular music to incorporate the Electro-Theremin, and the first rock piece to feature theremin-like sounds.
+The album is also cited as a precursor to synthesizer adoption; music writer Jeff Nordstedt contends that Wilson's layered instrumental combinations, achieved without electronic tools, foreshadowed and "fueled the drive toward" the synthesizer's capacity to unify organic tones into novel timbres.
+Pet Sounds marked the first instance of a rock group abandoning the conventional small-ensemble format for an entire album.
+Music journalist Tim Sommer suggests that while other artists had occasionally diverged from this format for individual songs, the Beach Boys' work was unprecedented in creating a full-length album that could not be replicated by a typical four- or five-member amplified group.

 Pet Sounds had a lot to do with Sgt.
 Pepper.
 I remember talking to Paul McCartney and a couple guys and they were saying, "Sorry we ripped you off."